Parks in Damascus

 The Damascus Town Park is the primary gathering space in town and hosts the Appalachian Trail Days Festival, Independence Day Celebration, Beaverdam Jams, and more.
 Three trails pass through the park: the Appalachian Trail, Beaverdam Creek Trail, and Virginia Creeper Trail.
 The Town Park is a popular spot for picnics, group events, and trail access.

-Park Amenities: Gazebo/Stage, Playground, Picnic Areas, Creek Access, Damascus Veterans Memorial, Historic Caboose and Steam Engine, Demo AT Hiker Shelter, Bike-rack-friendly Parking, Restrooms
+Park Amenities: Gazebo/Stage, Playground, Picnic Areas, Creek Access, Damascus Veterans Memorial, Historic Caboose and Steam Engine, Historic Appalachian Trail Shelter, Bike-rack-friendly Parking, Restrooms

 Laurel Creek Park